Jan 9 • 1HR 40M

 Lars Doucet - 00:40:47:

-Well, so the thing is, one of the big missed apprehensions people have is that, when they think of billionaires, they think of people like Bill Gates and Elon Musk and Jeff Bezos, those are actually the minority billionaires, most billionaires or hedge funds are people involved in hedge funds.
-You know, bankers and what are bankers, most what are two thirds of banks?
-It's real estate, you know?
-And so, but more to your point, like if I, if it is like point that directly into it, it's like, I don't necessarily have a problem with the billionaire existing.
-You know what I mean?
-If someone like genuinely like bring something new into the world and like, you know, I don't necessarily buy the narrative that like billionaires are solely responsible for everything that comes out of their company, you know, I think they like to present that image.
+But more to your point, I don't necessarily have a problem with the billionaire existing.
+I don't necessarily buy the narrative that billionaires are solely responsible for everything that comes out of their company, I think they like to present that image.
 But I don't necessarily have a problem with a billionaire existing.
-I have a problem with, you know, working class people not being able to feed their families, you know, and so like the greater issue is the fact that the rent is too high rather than that Jeff Bezos is obscenely rich.
+I have a problem with working class people not being able to feed their families.
+So the greater issue is the fact that the rent is too high rather than that Jeff Bezos is obscenely rich.

 Dwarkesh Patel - 00:41:45:

-No, no, I guess my point was in that, like, I'm not complaining that your solution would not fix the fact that billionaires are this.
-I also like that there's billionaires.
-What I'm pointing out is it's weird that, if you're theory of, like, where all the sort of plus in our society is getting, you know, given away is that it's going to landowners.
-And yet the most wealthy people in our society are not landowners.
+No, no. I'm not complaining that your solution would not fix the fact that billionaires exist.
+I also like that there are billionaires.
+What I'm pointing out is that it's weird that your theory says that all the surplus in our society is going to landowners and yet the most wealthy people in our society are not landowners.
 Doesn't that kind of contradict your theory?

 Lars Doucet - 00:42:11: